ntrifiletti/barracuda-waas-v4-postman/README.md

 3. Postman | Right click on the Top-level folder PATCH and Run Collection on target
 4. The API calls will automatically security harden the application for optimized protection.

+## Security Hardening
+1. Import the JSON and Web sample attacks collection into Postman
+2. Modify the Authorization and Variable to point to your target WaaS Application name
+3. Postman | Right click on the Top-level folder and Run Collection on target
+4. The API calls will automatically generate OWASP10 and API10 attacks.

 ## Useful Tips
 The authorization and variables will need to be configured specific to your Postman environments!
 Please restart your Postman client if Authorization token does not allow you access.